Disclosure:

 This process is irreversible; it can not be undone.
 Any damage, content, pages, or posts you deleted in this process can not be retrieved.

 The website will become inaccessible to site admins and the public.
-All the content and pages/posts published on the site will be removed from the hosting server forever.
+All content and pages/posts published on the site will be permanently removed from the hosting server.

-The only way to view content published on such sites is through third-party websites that archive web content, such as Way Back Machine.
+The only way to view content published on such sites is through third-party websites that archive web content, such as the Wayback Machine.

 Why am I telling you this?

-Beginners WordPress might not know the difference and mistakenly delete their blog instead of temporarily hiding it from the public.
+Beginner WordPress users may not be aware of the difference and inadvertently delete their blog instead of temporarily hiding it from the public.

 Back to the main topic of this post, which is how to unpublish your WordPress site.